-When determining compensation policies and individual compensation levels for the Company's NEOs, the Human Resources and Compensation Committee takes into consideration a variety of factors including each executive officer's individual performance during the financial year; each executive officer's experience, skills and level of responsibility; the executive's historical compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities; and existing market standards within the mining industry.
+When determining compensation policies and individual compensation levels for the Company's NEOs, the Human Resources and Compensation Committee takes into consideration a variety of factors including each executive officer's individual performance during the financial year; each executive officer's experience, skills and level of responsibility; the executive's historical compensation and performance within the Company; management's understanding of the amount of compensation generally paid by similarly situated companies to their executives with similar roles and responsibilities; and existing market standards within the mining industry.

 Management presents its recommendations to the Human Resources and Compensation Committee and the Board following the release of the annual financial statements.
-The Human Resources and Compensation

-Committee meets annually and on an as-needed basis to finalize NEO compensation matters, with input from management.
+The Human Resources and Compensation Committee meets annually and on an as-needed basis to finalize NEO compensation matters, with input from management.